dreisicht/renderrob/Readme.md

 ## Requirements

-- Google account or spreadsheet software like Excel or OpenOffice Calc
+- Google account
-- 15 minutes of time for setup
+- 2 minutes of time for setup
 - Blender

 ## Support